Dynamic Chord

 Dynamic Chord (stylized as DYNAMIC CHORD) is a Japanese otome musical-themed visual novel game series developed and published by Honeybee Black.
 The games follow the musical careers and personal lives of several bands under the "Dynamic Chord" agency and music label.
-Each games feature different protagonist who develops love story with the band members.
+Each games feature different protagonist who develops a love story with the band members.
 An anime adaptation by Studio Pierrot premiered on October 5, 2017.